oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 #### Events

+The events log should be associated with the command which created the event.
+The association of the command with the events will enable viewing all of the events related to the specific command.
 Event logs will be created when command tasks (*TaskInfo*) are created.

 ### Dependencies / Related Features and Projects